Jesse Jackson’s Childhood and Education

 Jesse Jackson and the 1960s Civil Rights Movement

 While in Greensboro Jackson had joined the Congress of Racial Equality and participated in marches and sit-ins.
-After graduation, he began divinity studies at the Chicago Theological Seminary and worked to organize student support for Martin Luther King Jr. In March of 1965 Jackson travelled to Selma, Alabama, to march with King.
+After graduation, he began divinity studies at the Chicago Theological Seminary and worked to organize student support for Martin Luther King Jr. In March of 1965 Jackson travelled to Alabama for the historic Selma to Montgomery march with King.
 A year later he left the seminary to work full-time for the SCLC.

 Jackson was placed in charge of Operation Breadbasket, an SCLC initiative to monitor companies’ treatment of African-Americans and to organize boycotts calling for fair hiring practices.
 By 1968 Jackson was part of King’s inner circle and was with him when he was assassinated.
 Jackson claimed he had been the last person to speak with the dying leader, though others present challenged his account.